Where is Counseling Services?

 How do I make a counseling appointment?

-Jennifer Bonack, Administrative Assistant for Health and Wellness, schedules initial counseling appointments when students call 920-832-6574, or stop by.
+Students may call 920-832-6574, or stop by to schedule initial appointments.
 Return appointments are usually scheduled by you and your counselor.
 You may also schedule a return appointment by calling 920-832-6574.

 Whom do I contact after hours in a mental health crisis or emergency?